nilahnair/Industrial-Human-Motion-Dataset-for-HMG/README.md

 ![Image generated from MotionGPT for the prompt, 'A person pushing a cart' The generated snippet was of a person performing cartwheel, while the preferred motion would have been a person pushing a cart, for example, a shopping cart.](https://github.com/nilahnair/Industrial-Human-Motion-Dataset-for-HMG/blob/main/images/cart.png)

 The above image is a sample showing the need for more datasets from the industry for human motion generation.
-The image is from a video snippet generated from MotionGPT.
+The image is from a video snippet generated from MotionGPT [GitHub](https://github.com/OpenMotionLab/MotionGPT/tree/main/mGPT).
 The prompt was 'A person pushing a cart'.
 The expectation was that the generated snippet would be of a person pushing something similar to a shopping cart.
 However, the generated image was of a person performing a cartwheel.

 Our work, **Recommendation on Human Motion Generation Datasets for Industrial Simulations**, provides a framework for dataset creators and recommendations on their dataset formatting that would sufficiently help them create a dataset that can be more easily used in human motion generation.
 The work understands that strict standardisation of methods is difficult to follow given the frequent technological changes.
 However, the work provides the dataset creators with an understanding of where all standardisation is required and what information is mandatory for further development.
 The framework is shown below: